Hospital continuous potassium monitoring

 Sensirion SLF3S-0600F liquid flow sensorOrderable microflow validation for sample refresh and valid trend windows; 48 x 15.5 x 8.9 mm.$115-$205$20-$45 integrated/OEM

 Manual 3-way stopcocks now; Lee LHD valve bank laterManual routing reduces first-article complexity.
-Add automated Lee valves after the chemistry and flow loop pass locked acceptance.$30-$120 nowHold $150-$400 Lee valves until automation gate.$25-$80 manifolded valves
+Add automated Lee valves only after chemistry and flow gates pass.$60-$220Hold automated valves until the gate.$25-$80 manifolded valves

 At scaleDisposable cassette target COGS: roughly $18-$45 before sterile packaging and QA at low production maturity, with a long-term target around $12-$25.
 Reusable reader target COGS: roughly $180-$350 early, $90-$180 mature, excluding clinical service and support.